The Origin and Validity of the Grandmaster Title

 A further development happened at the next gathering of Reiki Masters,

 which was held at Barbara Brown's home in British Columbia in 1983.

-Reiki Alliance was formed.
+The Reiki Alliance was formed.
 I can no longer recall exact details.
-I

-remember that Phyllis was acting as the leader and most persons there
+I remember that Phyllis was acting as the leader and most persons

-with the energy of the situation.
-I remember spending days working
+there moved with the energy of the situation.
+I remember spending

-values are applied to a set of values and definitions from another
+When these definitions and values are applied to a set of values and

-system itself, rather an outcome of the Western way and Phyllis's
+rather an outcome of the Western way and Phyllis's ambition.

 At the next gathering of the Reiki Alliance, one of the Masters asked